bekencorp/bk_avdk/README.md

 ==Tag version , please use the official release version for development.==

+main branch Tag is not official release, the format is vx.x.x.x, for example:v2.0.0.19

 release Branch Tag is official release, the format is vx.x.x.x，for example: v2.0.1.19